The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Data Reduction

 \subsection{{\it Swift} observations}

-X-ray data from X-ray telescope (XRT) on {\it Swift} have also been analysed here in photon counting mode.
+X-ray data from X-ray telescope (XRT) on {\it Swift} \citep{ge+04} have also been analysed here in photon counting mode.
 These observations have been taken on the same date as for Observation ID 0673730101 from \xmm, i.e., 28 May 2011.
-The {\it Swift}/XRT data has been reduced using the HEAsoft packages ( 6.12 version), including { \sc Xselect}, { \sc Ximage}, and { \it Swift} data analysis tools.
-The { \sc XRT} tool { \sc Xrtpipeline} is used to produce the clean event data.
-X-ray spectra were extracted using { \sc Xselect} with 20 pixel radius source extraction region and background region from clean event data.
-Response matrices files (RMF) and Ancillary Response Files (ARFs) were generated from task { \sc Xrtmkarf} using the { \sc Caldb} version 014 (released date 25 July 2011).
-Finally, the spectra were grouped using the { \sc Grppha} task with 20 counts per bin.
+The {\it Swift}/XRT data have been reduced using the HEAsoft packages (6.12 version), including {\sc Xselect}, {\sc Ximage}, and {\it Swift} data analysis tools.
+The spectrum was generated using the {\sc XRT} tool {\sc Xrtpipeline} and the response matrices files (RMF) and Ancillary Response Files (ARFs) were generated using task {\sc Xrtmkarf} and the {\sc Caldb} version 014 (released date 25 July 2011).
+Finally, the spectra were grouped using the {\sc Grppha} task with 30 counts per bin.